wrandelshofer/FastDoubleParser/README.md

 - `main` The code in this branch requires Java 17.
 - `java8` The code in this branch requires Java 8.
 - `dev` This code may or may not work.
-This code uses the experimental Vector API that is included in Java 17 and 18.
+This code uses the experimental Vector API, and the Foreign Memory Access API, that are included in Java 19.

 How to run the performance tests on a Mac: